Oops! Something went wrong while submitting the form

 Child sexual abuse in Oklahoma encompasses situations where a child is improperly touched in a sexually explicit manner.
 Child sexual abuse is similar to other child abuse-related charges, in that one can also be charged with enabling child sexual abuse.
 Child sexual abuse is likewise also charged as a felony.
 As such, if convicted, a Defendant could potentially face up to life in prison.
 Furthermore, allegations of child sexual abuse carry a great amount of social stigma.

-F. Any parent or other person who shall willfully or maliciously engage in sexual abuse to a child under twelve (12) years of age shall, upon conviction, be punished by imprisonment in the custody of the Department of Corrections for not less than twenty-five (25) years nor more than life imprisonment, and by a fine of not less than Five Hundred Dollars ($500.00) nor more than Five Thousand Dollars ($5,000.00).
+Any parent or other person who willfully or maliciously engages in sexual abuse of a child under twelve (12) years of age is guilty of a Class A1 felony and shall be punished by imprisonment in the custody of the Department of Corrections for a term of not less than twenty-five (25) years and not more than life imprisonment, and a fine of not less than Five Hundred Dollars ($500.00) and not more than Five Thousand Dollars ($5,000.00).
+The defendant shall serve not less than eighty-five percent (85%) of the sentence imposed before eligibility for release.

 Child sexual exploitation liability arises in Oklahoma when an individual forces a child to engage in sexual acts, and the act results in some sort of profit or monetary gain for the person forcing the acts to occur.
 As detailed above, there is a coinciding crime for enabling child sexual exploitation, and a conviction for either charge is a felony.

-The following are excerpts from the Oklahoma Statutes that outline the possible punishment associated with a child exploitation conviction in Oklahoma:
+The following sections outline the possible punishment associated with a child exploitation conviction in Oklahoma.

-I. Any parent or other person who shall willfully or maliciously engage in sexual exploitation of a child under twelve (12) years of age shall, upon conviction, be punished by imprisonment in the custody of the Department of Corrections for not less than twenty-five (25) years nor more than life imprisonment, and by a fine of not less than Five Hundred Dollars ($500.00) nor more than Five Thousand Dollars ($5,000.00).
+Any parent or other person who willfully or maliciously engages in sexual exploitation of a child under twelve (12) years of age is guilty of a Class A1 felony and shall be punished by imprisonment in the custody of the Department of Corrections for a term of not less than twenty-five (25) years and not more than life imprisonment, and a fine of not less than Five Hundred Dollars ($500.00) and not more than Five Thousand Dollars ($5,000.00).
+The defendant shall serve not less than eighty-five percent (85%) of the sentence imposed before eligibility for release.